jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Knowing evolution of early humanity tells us much about ourselves.
 These same requirements molded humans to give us the physiques and psychologies we have today.
 This new branch on the tree of life started when a lifeform left the trees and learned to walk.

+- so humans have the same requirement to pass on their genes and continue their adaptations.
+If early man was going to survive down from the trees, what did they need to evolve to capture their niche and pass on their genes/adaptation?

 ### How We Started - Paleoantropology

 The evolutionary journey of our hominin ancestors is a tale of resilience, adaptation, and the relentless drive to survive and thrive in the ever-changing landscapes of our planet.
 The roots of this saga can be traced back millions of years, to the emergence of the first hominins - the group of primates that would eventually give rise to modern humans.